joinpursuit/capstone/git-github-w-teams/lesson-notes/README.md

 - marvelous
 - peachy

+### In Breakout Rooms:

-With your group - switch back to the `main` branch and make sure you have the latest version
+With your group - switch back to the `main` branch and make sure you have the latest version, if you haven't already:

 - `git checkout main`
 - `git pull origin main`

-Now, make a new feature branch
+Now, make a new feature branch after the feature name you were given (everyone in your group should have the same `<feature>` name here).
+For example, if you are all in the `awesome` group everyone should make a branch called `awesome`

 - `git checkout -b <feature>`

-One group member should make a new folder called your feature
+One group member should make a new folder called `feature`

 - `mkdir <feature>`
-- and move your file into this folder
+- Move your file into this folder
 - git add, git commit
 - `git push origin <feature>`